 Council's Road Safety Team supports "EDWARD" initiative

-17 September 2019The Road Safety Team at Cheshire West and Chester Council is once again supporting an initiative aimed at cutting death and injury on Europe’s roads.
+13 September 2021The Road Safety Team at Cheshire West and Chester Council is once again supporting an initiative aimed at cutting death and injury on Europe’s roads.

 The European Day Without A Road Death (Project EDWARD) initiative was launched by TISPOL (the European Traffic Police Network) in 2016.
-2019’s day of action is Thursday 26 September.
+2021’s week of action takes place between 13 and 17 September and this year’s theme is Fit for the Road.

 EDWARD was created to make a significant contribution towards sustained reductions in the number of fatalities and serious injuries on Europe’s roads.

-The Council’s Deputy Leader and Cabinet Member for Environment, Highways and Strategy Transport, Councillor Karen Shore said: ““Every road user has a responsibility for our own, and others’ safety.
-All road users can work together to make the roads of West Cheshire safer, not just on 26 September but every day.
+The Council’s Deputy Leader and Cabinet Member for Environment, Highways and Strategy Transport, Councillor Karen Shore said: ““Every road user has a responsibility for their own, and others’ safety.
+All road users can work together to make the roads of West Cheshire safer, not just next week, but every day.

-“Drivers can unwittingly put other road users in danger in so many ways, perhaps by speeding, drink-driving, not wearing a seat belt, using their phone while driving, using vehicles they have not kept roadworthy, parking their cars on cycle lanes, blocking pedestrian crossings, or engaging in risky manoeuvres.
+“Drivers can unwittingly put other road users in danger in so many ways, perhaps by speeding, drink-driving, not wearing a seat belt, using their mobile phone while driving, using vehicles they have not kept roadworthy, parking their cars on cycle lanes, parking on footways forcing a wheelchair user or a parent with a pushchair or pram onto the road, blocking pedestrian crossings, or engaging in risky manoeuvres.

 “I hope Project EDWARD will encourage us all, whether we’re drivers or pedestrians, to reflect on our attitude and behaviour on the roads.”